 How do I decide whether my project qualifies for the Public Media Content Fund (PMCF) or Current Issues Fund (CIF)?

-Projects in the genre of the arts, history, science, biography, health, personal storytelling, cultural documentary, mixed genre, narrative and/or short digital video projects for online distribution (no longer than 20 minutes) should be submitted to the PMCF.
+Projects in the genre of the arts, history, science, biography, health, personal storytelling, cultural documentary, and mixed genre should be submitted to the PMCF.

 Projects that are timely, explore contemporary social justice issues, incorporate a journalistic approach into the filmmaking process, and have potential for civic dialogue beyond the broadcast should be submitted to the CIF.